ortfero/Lambda-SNARK-R/docs/development/axiom-elimination-plan.md

 1. Integrate the constructive heavy-row/fork lemmas into the higher-level `forking_lemma` pipeline and refresh any derived documentation or diagrams.
-2. Resolve outstanding scratch helpers (e.g. `formal/TmpDec.lean`) and ensure CI covers `lake build LambdaSNARK` plus the probabilistic regression tests.
+2. Resolve outstanding scratch helpers (now removed via `formal/Tmp.lean`) and ensure CI covers `lake build LambdaSNARK` plus the probabilistic regression tests.
 3. Extend Lean regression suites with concrete circuits (healthcare, plaquette) exercising the new inequalities end-to-end.